lukegrn/home/content/alternatives/index.md

 #### Alternatives

 **Shop locally**: This is the best option.
-When I have the option, I always try to shop at a locally owner store.
+When I have the option, I always try to shop at a locally owned store.

 **Shop at real stores**: Sometimes local stores may not have what I want, in that case I try to shop at a real store, even if it is a chain.